by Sarah Cook

 The World’s End starts of very slow with a whole swathe of back story and character building.
 But that isn’t necessary a bad thing.
 Although it doesn’t hit fast and quick like Hot Fuzz did, it is more mature and grown up; laying foundations to rely on when the action hits.
 When the second act kicks in and the alien invasion starts to reveal itself, these layers of comedy come fighting back to punch you straight in the funny bone.
 It is a very sophisticated, well written comedy that keeps you laughing and just when you think you can laugh no more, it brings another round of hilarity.
 It is a smart and intelligent film that is unrelenting with the jokes.
 The climax of the film is simply a slice of fried gold that is sharp, slick, and surprising.

 The World’s End is often placed on the bottom most rung when quantifying Wright’s filmography but, honestly, it deserves a lot more praise than it gets.
-The World’s End is a perfect final piece of the Cornetto Trilogy.
-It adds to an already near perfect trilogy and is the film that fans need, want and will cherish.
-It is a change to the formula, a polish of the comedy and a fast paced ride that has all the sentiments of the old familiar.
+A fast paced ride that has all the sentiments of the old familiar, The World’s End is a perfect final piece to the Cornetto Trilogy.